First Sudanese Civil War: Escalation of military intervention

 The insurgents gradually developed into a secessionist movement composed of the 1955 mutineers and southern students.
 These groups formed the Anyanya guerrilla army.
 (Anyanya is also known as Anyanya 1 in comparison to Anyanya 2, which began with the 1974 mutiny of the military garrison in Akobo.)
-Starting from Equatoria, between 1963 and 1969, Anyanya spread throughout the other two southern provinces: Upper Nile and Bahr al Ghazal *and provided heavy pressure on the Northern army's ability to properly maneuver.
+Starting from Equatoria, between 1963 and 1969, Anyanya spread throughout the other two southern provinces: Upper Nile and Bahr al Ghazal and provided heavy pressure on the Northern army's ability to properly maneuver.
 However, the separatist movement was crippled by internal ethnic divisions between the "Nilotic" and "Equatorian" groups.
 O'Ballance writes that one of the Sudanese army's four infantry brigades had been stationed in Equatoria Province since 1955, being periodically reinforced as required.

-However, the government was unable to take advantage of the rebel's weaknesses because of their own factionalism and instability.
+The government was unable to take advantage of the rebels' weaknesses because of their own factionalism and instability.
 The first independent government of Sudan, led by Prime Minister Ismail al-Azhari, was quickly replaced by a stalemated coalition of various conservative forces, which was in turn overthrown in the coup d'état of Chief of Staff Brigadier Ibrahim Abboud in 1958.

 October 1964 protests

-Resentment at the military government built up.
-On the evening of 20 October 1964, a raid by security forces on a seminar on "the Problem of the Southern Sudan" at the University of Khartoum sparked off nationwide protests and a general strike.
-Abboud ceded to the massive scale of civil disobedience by creating an interim government in October 1964.
-These events became widely known as the "October Revolution" of Sudan or the "October 1964 Revolution".
+Resentment toward the military government intensified.
+On the evening of 20 October 1964, a raid by security forces at the University of Khartoum during a seminar on "the Problem of the Southern Sudan" sparked off nationwide protests and a general strike.
+In October 1964 Abboud resigned over the massive scale of civil disobedience creating an interim government.
+These events became widely known as the "October Revolution".

-These protests included the first appearance of Islamist Hassan al-Turabi, who was then a student leader.
+These protests included the first appearance of Islamist politician Hassan al-Turabi, who was then a student leader.
 Between 1966 and 1969, a series of Islamist-dominated administrations proved unable to deal with the variety of ethnic, economic and conflict problems afflicting the country.
 After a second military coup on 25 May 1969, Colonel Gaafar Nimeiry became Prime Minister and promptly outlawed political parties.
 Also during this time, the Anyanya insurgency took advantage of the unstable situations which enabled them to send their leaders and continue their operations abroad.
 Following Nimeiry's coup, Ugandan President Milton Obote ordered the end of all aid to the Anyanya.